View all web browser and mobile devices available in our cloud-based test lab.

 Aesthetics are important, and mobile websites must have a good design in order to keep and attract users.
 Because older browsers may not always support niche design features, we must do mobile web testing to guarantee that our features operate as intended.

-What are the best methods for mobile web testing?
+What are the best practices available for testing mobile websites?
 It is a million-dollar question with, thankfully, simple solutions.
 Here are a few things to focus on to get started.

 Your website may work perfectly on an Android 10 device but not on an Android 6.0 device.
 This is where cross-platform testing is a critical part of the quality assurance process.
-To be successful, you need to develop the right cross-platform testing strategy.
+To be successful, you need to develop the right cross-platform testing strategy when testing mobile websites.
 And to do that, you need to consider test coverage.

 You should test your app on every potential combination of operating systems, screen sizes, and resolutions that your users have.
 This guarantees that the software behaves consistently across all platforms.